Jinksi/kaldi-hugo-cms-template/site/content/products.md

   anyone.
 intro:
   blurbs:
-    - image: /img/illustrations/coffee.svg
+    - image: /img/g7axsvst6y-stefan-stefancik.jpg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+        We sell green and roasted coffee beans that are sourced directly fasdfasdfsadfsadfrom independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
     - image: /img/illustrations/coffee-gear.svg
       text: >
         We offer a small, but carefully curated selection of brewing gear and